Exec-GenEsis/ucsd-notes-genesis/MMW 13/Readings/17 - Description of India.md

 ## 1- They differ in ‘everything which other nations have in common,’ including language.

 ## 2 - They believe nothing that the Muslims believe religiously, making them ‘impure.’
+- Anything touched by a foreigner is also considered impure.
+Unable to interact with Hindus at all
+- "They are not allowed to receive anybody who does not belong to them...
+This, too, renders any connection with them quite impossible, and constitutes the widest gulf between us and them"

-Third, they are so different that Hindus ‘use their dress and customs to frighten their children.’
+## Third, they are so different that Hindus ‘use their dress and customs to frighten their children.

-Fourth, that they ‘don’t believe any other race or country outside their own has any knowledge of science.’
-### 1 - Main Point 1
-- Example 1
-	- Analysis and connection to theme
-- Example 2
-	- Analysis and connection to theme
-### 2 - Main Point 2
-- Example 1
-	- Analysis and connection to theme
-- Example 2
-	- Analysis and connection to theme

-### 3 - Main Point 3
-- Example 1
-	- Analysis and connection to theme
-- Example 2
-	- Analysis and connection to theme
+- "And as to declare us to be devil's breed, and all pur doings as the very opposite of all that is good and proper."
+- But, muslims also do that to the hindus.